 The Scriptural Stations of the Cross

 In 1991, Pope John Paul II introduced a form of the Stations of the Cross more closely linked to events recorded in the Scriptures.
-You can use the following outline of the stations to meditate on the Passion, or use one of the many resources available online (search for “Scriptural Stations of the Cross”) or at your parish.
+You can use the following outline of the stations to meditate on the Passion, or use one of the many resources available at your parish or online (search “Scriptural Stations of the Cross”).
+This is the form celebrated every year by the pope, and the Vatican publishes a guide that you can download.

 One: Jesus in the Garden of Gethsemane